 Updated RDA Code of Conduct

 RDA is a rapidly growing global community of diverse individuals, institutes, government bodies, and organisations including corporations and businesses with valuable expertise, perspectives, and experiences.
 RDA greatly benefits from the mixing of cultures, but is also vulnerable to the dangers that can arise from cross-cultural misunderstandings.
-To better support a safe and inclusive environment for all community members, RDA is articulating a Code of Conduct to clearly signal community norms.
-This document assumes that the overwhelming majority of people wish to contribute to RDA come from a place of respect for the organisation and its members.
-The intent of the document is to be explicit about inappropriate behaviour and to outline associated consequences.
+To better support a safe and inclusive environment for all community members, RDA has defined a Code of Conduct to clearly signal community norms.
+This code assumes that the overwhelming majority of people wish to contribute to RDA come from a place of respect for the organisation and its members.
+The intent of the Code of conduct is to be explicit about inappropriate behaviour and to outline associated consequences.

 A set of Frequently Asked Questions relating to the creation and purpose of codes of conduct is available.